 Ancillary skill #1: follow a treat magnet

-Ancillary slill #2: be comfortable being picked up!
+Ancillary skill #2: be comfortable being picked up!

-If things are scary and your puppy wants to take off running rather than continuing their loose leash stroll, or you realize you are late for a Zoom meeting and have to get back home ASAP, there’s a simple solution: pick them up, and carry them to safety.
+If things are scary and your puppy wants to take off running rather than continuing their loose leash stroll or you realize you are late for a Zoom meeting and have to get back home ASAP, there’s a simple solution: pick them up and carry them.
 Puppies who learn that they are always safe when you carry them will even learn to seek you out (rather than bolt) when they get scared.
-Practice picking up your puppy at home, in low-stress environments, to build positive associations!
+Practice picking up your puppy at home and in other low-stress environments to build positive associations!

-Not exactly a LLW context, but I’m using the puppy pick-up skill here at an Oxxo (small supermarket; left picture) and at a pharmacy (right picture): I want to take Puzzle places to get her used to the world, but I don’t want her to walk inside these businesses since she isn’t yet housebroken: Picking her up is the best of both worlds!
+Not exactly a LLW context, but I’m using the puppy pick-up skill here at a small convenience store (left picture) and at a pharmacy (right picture): I want to take Puzzle places to get her used to the world, but I don’t want her to walk inside these businesses since she isn’t yet housebroken.
+Picking her up is the best of both worlds!

-Sometimes, you don’t have treats, feel like the distraction is too low to warrant the use of treats, or your Saint Bernard puppy is getting too heavy to be picked up.
-Being able to call or othewise entice them to come to you is perfect for these moments: again, it will allow you to move your puppy without thightening the leash or reeling them in.
-Just like picking up your puppy, this is something youll want to practice in a low-distraction environment, outside of the context of leash walking.
-For me, it tends to just happen naturally as I interact with a puppy throughout the day: I end up building both an informall recall (In my case, “Pupupup!” as well as a kissy noise), and teach them that me squatting down or doing playful piano fingers on the ground is a cue for them to approach me.
+Sometimes, you don’t have treats, feel like the distraction is too low to warrant the use of treats or your Saint Bernard puppy is getting too heavy to be picked up.
+Being able to call or otherwise entice them to come to you is perfect for these moments: again, it will allow you to move your puppy without tightening the leash or reeling them in.
+Just like picking up your puppy, this is something you’ll want to practice in a low-distraction environment, outside of the context of leash walking.
+For me, it tends to just happen naturally as I interact with a puppy throughout the day: I end up building both an informal recall (In my case, “Pupupup!” as well as a kissy noise), and teach them that me squatting down or doing playful piano fingers on the ground is a cue to approach me.
 When I need it in the real world of LLW, the behavior will be ready!

-Here’s a brief example of using a kissy noise, squatting down and the beginning of piano fingers to get Puzzle out of the way of the woman and her kid:
+Here’s a brief example of using a kissy noise, squatting down and the beginning of piano fingers to get Puzzle out of the way of the stranger and their kid:

-I won’t necessarily treat in anxillary skill #3.
-Just get the puppy where you need them to be, and then keep going!
+I won’t necessarily treat when using ancillary skill #3.
+Just get the puppy where you need them to be and then keep going!